Blendify/blender-manual/trunk/blender_docs/manual/editors/graph_editor/introduction.rst

 Curve View
 ==========

-The curve view allows you to view and F-Curves.
+The curve view allows you to view and edit F-Curves.
 An F-Curve has several key parts:

 Curve